 At the age of 20, in 1886, she married 23-year-old Everett Othello McClain (1883-1956), son of Harrison Township farmer Charles S. McClain.
 Everett was of medium height and build, and had light blue eyes and brown hair.

-The McClains had four children -- Elbert Haddon McClain, Margaret C. Walter, Charles Minard McClain and Harry E. McClain.
+The McClains together produced a brood of four children -- Elbert Haddon McClain, Margaret C. Walter, Charles Minard McClain and Harry E. McClain.

 Everett was "a student of the literary department of Scio College" circa 1903, said the Cadiz Republican.
 From 1906 to 1912, he was employed in the construction of oil and gas tanks throughout the region, and also assisted in bridge construction for the Pennsylvania Railroad.
 But ultimately he became a farmer, operating and expanding the family owned farm.

 Everett was required to register for the military draft during World War I, in September 1918.
 He reported that Scio was his home, his occupation as self-employed farmer, his age as 35 and that his Pearl was his next of kin.